GoodHurtLifting/the-lift-league/docs/db.md

-  catalogId          INTEGER,          -- NULL if freeform custom liftName           TEXT NOT NULL, position           INTEGER NOT NULL DEFAULT 0, sets               INTEGER, repsPerSet         INTEGER,
+  catalogId          INTEGER,          -- NULL if freeform custom liftName           TEXT NOT NULL, position           INTEGER NOT NULL DEFAULT 0, groupKey           TEXT,             -- Optional unique identifier tying lifts that belong to the same superset or circuit sets               INTEGER, repsPerSet         INTEGER,